Untitled, watercolors and graphite on masonite, 6 x 6 inches.

 their paintings.
 The paintings with figures, then, operate as a mirroring of the visitor’s investigation of the sculptural objects.

 and Objects, the artist created an immersive experience in the space to promote

 a reflexive relationship between subject and object, viewer and iconography,

 and even further, a viewer and its audience.

 lives and works in New York, NY and Cambridge, MA.
-Dessauvage received his B.A.
+Dessauvage received their B.A.

-in 2017 from Columbia University and is currently completing his M. Arch from
+in 2017 from Columbia University and is currently completing their M. Arch from

 Harvard University.
-While at Columbia University, he exhibited his work in
+While at Columbia University, they exhibited their work in

 student shows as well as in New York galleries, such as the Williamsburg Art